-Premium rate numbers are currently regulated by the Phone-paid Services Authority under an Ofcom approved code of practice.
+Premium rate numbers are currently regulated by the Phone-paid Services Authority under an Ofcom-approved code of practice.

-Pricing: pricing information is to be clearly written wherever you display the number.
+Pricing information is to be clearly written wherever you display the number.
 It applies to electronic, website and print information.

-Undue delay: there should not be an unfair delay before a caller can access the service required.
+There should not be an unfair delay before a caller can access the service required.
 Callers must be informed of the expected time it will take to have their call answered and, if applicable, of their position in any queuing system.

-Customer care contact number: a number must be provided for customers with complaints or concerns to call.
+A number must be provided for customers with complaints or concerns to call.
 This number can be the same or an alternative 087 number.

 For more information or to register a premium rate service, visit the Phone-paid Services Authority website.

 A 'cookie' is a piece of data stored by a website within a browser, and then subsequently sent back to the same website by the browser.
 Typically, a cookie remembers a user’s preferences or settings when they revisit the website.
 More recently, businesses have introduced 'tracking cookies' as a way to compile long-term records of an individual’s browsing history, so that products and offers can be targeted to specific customers, or so a picture can be developed of a customer’s buying patterns.

 Customers are provided with clear and comprehensive information about the purposes of the storage of, or access to, that information, and;

 Customers have given their consent.